DeniCastro/CompSciAEA/12-Test Data.md

 Expected result: 50

 Solutions also need to be tested to prove that they do **not** do what they are  supposed not to do.
 In order to do this, test data should be chosen that would be rejected by the solution as not suitable, if the solution is working properly.
 This type of test data is called **abnormal test data**.
 (It is also sometimes called **erroneous test data.**)

+For example, erroneous/abnormal data for our algorithm to find the average percentage marks from ten end of term examinations could be:
+- erroneous/abnormal data: -12, eleven
+- Expected results: both of these values should be rejected.

+When testing algorithms with numerical values, sometimes only a given range of values should be allowed.
+For example, percentage marks should only be in the range 0 to 100.
+Our algorithm above should be tested with **extreme data**.
+Extreme data are the largest and smallest values that normal data can take.
+In this case:
+Extreme data: 0, 100
+Expected results: these values should be accepted
+There is another type of test data called **boundary data**.
+This is used to establish where the largest and smallest values occur.
+At each boundary two values are required: one value is accepted and the other value is rejected.
+For example, for percentage marks in the range of 0 to 100, the algorithm should be tested with the following **boundary data**:
+Boundary data for 0 is: -1, 0
+Expected results: -1 is rejected, 0 is accepted